-The associations that want to eliminate the public performance right for business establishments have held up passage of copyright term extension for more than three years, although they had no quarrel with copyright term ex-tension on its merits.
+[•] The associations that want to eliminate the public performance right for business establishments have held up passage of copyright term extension for more than three years, although they had no quarrel with copyright term extension on its merits.
 Since copyright term extension is so important to America, Mr. President, I began a series of negotiations last year to try to resolve the problem.
-Other negotiations were begun by others, and, in the end, a compromise was worked out.
-This compromise is included in title II will be exempt.
+Other negotiations were begun by others, and, in the end, a compromise is included in title II of the bill.

 of the bill.

-Title II greatly expands the current

-"mom-and-pop" exemption in the

-Copyright Act.
-Indeed, data supplied by the Congressional Research Service re veals that over 65.2% of restaurants
+Title II greatly expands the current "mom-and-pop" exemption in the Copyright Act.
+Indeed, data supplied by the Congressional Research Service reveals that over 65.2% of restaurants will be exempt.

-But lest we think that the music licensing issue has been put to bed, I want to sound a note of caution.
+"But lest we think that the music licensing issue has been put to bed.
+I want to sound a note of caution.
 Despite the months of negotiations that produced title II, an unanticipated problem popped up just as a compromise was reached-the exemption contained in title II applies to radio broadcasts licensed by the FCC and does not cover Internet radio.
-We did not have time to address this problem, and, frankly, the novel nature of Inter-net radio precluded a simple solution.
-This issue concerns me, however, and I will turn to the music licensing ques-tion again in the future, if I see that a disparity exists between FCC-licensed radio and Internet radio.
+We did not have time to address this problem, and, frankly, the novel nature of Internet radio precluded a simple solution.
+This issue concerns me, however, and I will turn to the music licensing question again in the future, if I see that a disparity exists between FCC-licensed radio and Internet radio.
 I would not want businesses to turn away from new technology because of artificial forces acting on the market.
 If we do turn to this question, we may discover that it is impossible to integrate Internet radio and TV into the exemption without modifying its scope.

 Nevertheless, Mr. President, on balance, S. 505 is a good bill.
-I'm glad it passed, and I'm glad that a compromise was worked out on music licensing to allow the copyright term to be ex-tended.
+I'm glad it passed, and I'm glad that a compromise was worked out on music licensing to allow the copyright term to be extended.
 I thank all who had a hand in the solution.

-WIPO COPYRIGHT TREATIES IM-CON-PLEMENTATION ACT FERENCE REPORT
+WIPO COPYRIGHT TREATIES IM-PLEMENTATION ACT CON-FERENCE REPORT